Honeymoon (Indian TV series)

 Honeymoon is an Indian Kannada-language romantic comedy series created and produced by Sakkath Studios and it premiered on Voot.
 Series is first venture of Shiva Rajkumar's production house Shree Muthu Cine Services.
 Actor Nagabhushana co-wrote the series and features in the lead in the series with Sanjana Anand.
+Directed by Vikram Yoganand, director of ‘Dr PAL’ web series, Heegondhu Dina and Kushka (film) movie.
 The series tells the story of a newly-wed couple, on their honeymoon in Kerala.
 Series completed in 2019 and released the Telugu dubbed in version in aha while Original Kannada version released on Voot Select on 20 May 2022.